What Does FedEx in Transit Mean?

 At the sorting facility, your package is scanned, sorted, and assigned a unique barcode or tracking number.

-FedEx employs advanced algorithms to optimize routing, ensuring that your package takes the most efficient path to its destination.
+FedEx employs advanced algorithms to optimize routing, ensuring that your package takes the right path to its destination.
+This step plays an important role in minimizing transit time.

 4. Transportation to Destination City